 Completion Day!

 Prior to completion we will be in touch with you to arrange a time to meet you at the property and hand over the keys!
 On handover day we will give you a ‘home-demo’, explaining the key features of the house, answer any questions you may have and take meter readings to close our account with the utility providers.
-It is your responsibility to contact the utility providers you wish to use to open your accounts with, we recommend you do this on the day you move in to avoid any build-up of debt to the providers.
+Remember to register your appliance warranties and contact the utility providers you wish to use to open your accounts with, we recommend you do this on the day you move in to avoid any build-up of debt to the utility providers.
 It is also your responsibility to notify the council that you have purchased the property so that you can start paying council tax.

 We are continually monitoring and reviewing the services we provide.
 If you have any comments regarding this leaflet or still have unanswered questions, please e-mail us at: home.ownership@coastlinehousing.co.uk